 We take great pride in the quality of our fleet.
-We like the fact that all of our boats are built in this century, most within this decade, and one built this year.
-You will be proud to sail aboard our boats.
+We like the fact that all of our boats are built in this century, and most within this decade.
+You will be proud to sail aboard our boats!

 After decades of cruising and racing aboard hundreds of types of boats, we have sought out specific boats that are impossible to capsize, are extremely stable and maneuverable, safe, comfortable, fast, and a blast to sail.
 All of our boats have exceptional wind ranges, making them really fun to sail in light air - yet stable and "stiff" when the breeze picks up.
 They are all modern designs that sail quite well and are very easy to sail.

 We are building a fleet of day sailors and coastal cruisers that we know our members and students will enjoy.
 We have ended up with boats that only the top sailing schools in the country use, as well as the US Naval Academy, the US Coast Guard Academy, and Maine Maritime Academy (where Brenton went to school) - so we are confident in our decisions.

 All of our boats are equipped with auxiliary power so that our members can be self sufficient.